pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-two-polylines.md

 ![intersection-between-two-polylines](./img/intersection-between-two-polylines.png)

-This image shows how the API determines whether two polylines intersect by evaluating the paths formed by their coordinates.
+This image illustrates how the API checks whether two polylines cross each other at any point.

-- Polyline A and Polyline B are each made up of multiple coordinates connected in sequence.
+- Two polylines are drawn using ordered sets of coordinates
+- Each polyline is labeled A or B, referring to the entire line structure
-- In the zoomed view, the black dot labeled “intersection” represents the point where segments from each polyline cross.
+- The intersection point is where any segment from polyline A crosses polyline B

-The API returns a boolean value indicating whether any segments of the two polylines intersect.
+The API returns a boolean result indicating whether the two polylines intersect at any location.

 ---